ViniArcan/nemo-site/posts/months-problems/setembro.md

 ## Problem Statement

-Here is the problem statement for this month:
+Write the main body of the problem statement here.

-<a href="/static/pdfs/problema-outubro-2025.pdf" class="pdf-embed">Download the problem PDF.</a>

-And here is the solution:

-<a href="/static/pdfs/solucao-outubro-2025.pdf" class="pdf-embed">Download the solution PDF.</a>